leta199/Fraud-Detection/README.md

 `stratify`- was used in order to make sure each split has an equal amount of minor splits (class 0 - not fraud).

 For our first binary classification task we will use `LogisticRegression` to act as a baseline.
+We then fit our model to the train data.

+**EVAULATION AND TESTING**
+Once we test our data on the test set using `predict` we will use the following metrics to evaluate how well the model works:
+accuracy score - how many of our predicted classes were correct out of the total prediction. balanced accuracy - how many predicted classes were correct taking into account the proportion of our binary classes.

 SMOTE